geode-sdk/docs/tutorials/coroutines.md

 }
 ```

-One problem that stems from using Task for asynchronous handling is that it cannot support void.
-Sometimes you want a function to run asynchronously without returning a value, and for that we introduce `coro::CoTask`.
-CoTask is exactly like Task but it allows void:
+One problem that stems from using Task for asynchronous handling is that it has the `[[nodiscard]]` attribute.
+Often times, you want a coroutine without any given return value, which leads to annoyances with compiler warnings. `coro::CoTask` is the solution to this, as it's a discardable wrapper around Task:

 ```cpp
 #include <Geode/utils/web.hpp>